13 Nitric Oxide Foods for Better Blood Flow

 5. Pomegranate

-Pomegranate contains polyphenols and antioxidants that help protect nitric oxide molecules from oxidative breakdown.
+Pomegranate is rich in polyphenols and other antioxidants that may help protect nitric oxide from oxidative breakdown, supporting healthy blood vessel function.

-Some research suggests that pomegranate juice may support blood flow and vascular function due to its antioxidant effects.
+Research suggests that pomegranate may improve blood flow and vascular health.
 In one human study, pomegranate juice helped reduce oxidative stress and supported nitric oxide activity, which may help protect blood vessels over time.

 6. Garlic

-Garlic may help increase nitric oxide availability by supporting enzymes involved in nitric oxide synthesis and improving blood vessel function.
+Garlic may help support nitric oxide production by influencing enzymes involved in nitric oxide synthesis and promoting healthy blood vessel function.

 7. Citrus Fruits